Hardware as a Service (HaaS) - the #1 secret to a great experience - Corsica Technologies

 You may encounter the term device as a service (DaaS) rather than HaaS.
 These phrases are largely interchangeable, though different providers may offer different terms (such as leasing to own) or equipment (such as offering laptops and computers exclusively).

-A HaaS service agreement should cover all maintenance, upgrades, and services that are required to keep things running smoothly.
-It should also cover device replacement if older equipment is lost, stolen, or becomes obsolete.
+A HaaS (hardware as a service) service agreement covers all maintenance, upgrades, and services that are required to maintain and secure the devices under scope.
+The agreement should also cover device replacement if older equipment is lost, stolen, or becomes obsolete.

 However, not all HaaS contracts are created equal.
 Many HaaS providers simply lease equipment and offer minimal maintenance rather than providing comprehensive managed services.
 This means many support scenarios will be “out of scope” according to the fine print in the contract.
-That can lead to surprising bills (see Pricing below).
+That can lead to surprising bills.

 Flexible packages